StadGent/mail_template_gent-base/README.md

 # Mail template Gent Base

 This mail template is used for system emails sent from websites or apps of the City of Ghent.
-The mail template follows the corporate identity for the City of Ghent.
+The mail template follows the corporate identity of the City of Ghent.

 ## When to use this mail template